What is the Best Dog Nutritrion? 6 Essential Nutrients for a Healthy Dog

 When there is a lack of carbohydrates and fat in your dog’s diet, the protein will supply the needed energy.

-Proteins that are consumed by your dog cannot be stored by their bodies, and so, it is essential that you constantly include protein in their diet.
+Excess proteins that are consumed by your dog cannot be stored in their bodies and will be excreted out.
+Therefore, it is essential that you constantly include protein in their diet so that there is no lack.

 Dog friendly vegetables are:

-Tomatoes are OK to be eaten in small quantities, but keep the stems, leaves and vine away (all the green parts)!
+Tomatoes can be eaten in small quantities, but keep the stems, leaves and vine away from dogs!
 The chemicals found in the green parts, called solanine, can be harmful to dogs.

 Yes, carrots are good.
 Cut it into small pieces or sticks and it can be a yummy treat.